ipbyrne/mongo-encryption-query/README.md

 This will then return the decrypted data.

-### Generate Encryption Key (`generateEncryptionKeyPair`)
+### Generate Encryption Key (`generateEncryptionPrivateKey`)
-This function is used to generate a key pair that can be used for encrypting and decrypting the data.
-These keys should never be saved in source or the database and should be stored in a key service where they are accessed whenever you are encrypting/decrypting data.
+This function is used to generate a `X25519` private key that can be used for encrypting and decrypting the data.
+This key should never be saved in source or the database and should be stored in a key service where they are accessed whenever you are encrypting/decrypting data.

 ## Working In The Repo